 The old hobo lit a cigarette, faded wordlessly into the night.

 Time to go.
 Practice what you preach, Pops!
 A man can always find another coat.

-An old man in baggy, blue pants and a clean, woolen work shirt, wearing army surplus boots, carrying a pear-shaped, soft, leather backpack containing the sum total of his worldly goods, his stuff, makes his way along chilly late night streets.
+An old man in baggy blue pants and a clean woolen work shirt makes his way along chilly late night streets.
+Wearing army surplus boots he carries a pear-shaped soft leather backpack containing the sum total of his worldly goods, his stuff.

 The downtown bus station is just a short walk from hobo junction.

 All rights reserved.

 A bit of graphic flash without the graphics, that remains unpublished, this piece has helped me to bolster my collection of rejection letters.